 The lower the LTV percentage, the better, as it means more real estate is pledged to investors.
 However, it should be borne in mind that the mortgaged property is a primary mortgage.

 The website also details the process that property developers go through when applying for loans.
-It promises an assessment report within 2 days, which makes me very skeptical on the due diligence applied on these applications.

 Team Behind Profitus

 The about page on the Profitus website shows a good-sized team with a short description about each person and a link to their Linkedin profile.
-Strangely enough, the team is listed in alphabetical order, so it is unnecessarily hard to find out who the top people in the company are.

 Withholding taxes